-The Midwest Lacrosse Conference (MLC) began play in the spring of 2010 and enters its ninth season in the spring of 2018.
+The Midwest Lacrosse Conference (MLC) began play in the spring of 2010 and enters its 10th season in the spring of 2019.

-The conference is comprised of nine NCAA Division III institutions located throughout the Midwest including Aurora (Aurora, Ill.), Beloit (Beloit, Wis.), Benedictine (Lisle, Ill.), Concordia Wisconsin (Mequon, Wis.), Concordia Chicago (River Forest, Ill.), Cornell (Mt.
-Vernon, Iowa), Fontbonne (St. Louis, Mo.), Marian University (Fond du Lac, Wis.), Milwaukee School of Engineering (Milwaukee, Wis) and Monmouth (Monmouth, Ill.), North Central (Minneapolis, Minn.) and Northwestern (St. Paul, Minn.).
+The conference is comprised of 12 NCAA Division III institutions located throughout the Midwest including Aurora (Aurora, Ill.), Beloit (Beloit, Wis.), Benedictine (Lisle, Ill.), Concordia Wisconsin (Mequon, Wis.), Concordia Chicago (River Forest, Ill.), Cornell (Mt.
+Vernon, Iowa), Fontbonne (St. Louis, Mo.), Marian (Fond du Lac, Wis.), Milwaukee School of Engineering (Milwaukee, Wis.), Monmouth (Monmouth, Ill.), North Central (Minneapolis, Minn.) and Northwestern (St. Paul, Minn.).

 Adrian, Albion and Trine left the Midwest Lacrosse Conference after the 2012 season when the Michigan Intercollegiate Athletic Association (MIAA) began sponsoring men's lacrosse.
 Augustana, Benedictine, Defiance and Elmhurst began conference play in the spring of 2013, joining members Aurora, Carthage, Concordia Wisconsin, Fontbonne, Hanover, Milwaukee School of Engineering and Mount St. Joseph.

 At the end of the 2014 season, the CCIW and HCAC schools left the MLC to participate in their respective conferences.

 Beloit and Cornell began conference play in the spring of 2015, joining members Aurora, Benedictine, Concordia Wisconsin, Fontbonne, and MSOE, while Concordia Chicago joined in 2016.